AsaiToshiya/nnns/README.md

-# NIPs Not NIPs
+# NNNs

-NIPs Not NIPs is a list of unofficial NIPs that are not NIPs.
+NNNs stands for NIPs Not NIPs.
+A list of unofficial NIPs that are not NIPs.

 ---